MichaelCurrin/dev-cheatsheets/cheatsheets/python/files-and-paths/pathlib.md

 ---
+title: Pathlib
-description: New builtin alternative to `os.path`
+description: A new built-in alternative to using `os.path`
 ---
-# Pathlib